sanj0/salty-engine/README.md

 ### Pro:
 - simple Display management
+- have the game in a panel inside your own window
 - easy rendering process with ```SaltyGraphics```
 - GameObjects for the simplest game developing possible
 - Scenes for collecting and defining what to render and update